Places to visit

 We’ve chosen five woodlands and nature reserves where you can enjoy a walk full of autumn colour.

 The walking trails are waymarked from start to finish and there is an information panel at the start of the trail.

 Every walking trail is graded to give an indication of its difficulty.
 Find out about walking trail grades.

 Savour the views over the dramatic Wye gorge and river through the colourful trees from the three viewpoints along this trail.
-The Wye Valley has been attracting visitors for centuries and autumn is a great time to visit the woodlands here which are amongst the most beautiful in Britain.
+The Wye Valley has been attracting visitors for centuries and autumn is a lovely time to visit the woodlands here which are amongst the most beautiful in Britain.
 The mixture of trees, ranging from stately oak and beech trees to ash, cherry and small-leaved lime, display a rich palette of seasonal colours.

-Sometimes we need to close visitor facilities or trails whilst we undertake maintenance work or operations so please plan ahead and check the web page for the woodland or reserve before you set out.
+Sometimes we need to close visitor facilities or trails whilst we undertake maintenance work or operations - please plan ahead and check the web page for the woodland or reserve before you set out.

-Go to our Places to Visit section.
+Go to Places to Visit.